 Try our Structured Cases sets, as they are invaluable study guides that can be used for self-study.
 Even more effective is to have others quiz you so you can practice out loud.

 You can always reach out for a Case List Review on all or just your off-specialty sections of your case list for anticipated questions on your cases.
-Finally, we encourage you to tap into our virtual D3 Mock Oral Sessions, which provide an opportunity for last-minute polishing or cramming.
+Finally, we encourage you to tap into our in-person D3 Mock Oral Sessions in Dallas, Texas.
+They will provide an opportunity for last-minute polishing or cramming.

 Our Structured Cases are perfect to challenge you on your off-specialty subjects.
 We even have a special set of 85 cases for subspecialists preparing for their certifying exam.
 Heck, memorize them if you must and then you can gleefully throw them out the window after the exam.